jwdunn1/CarND-PID-Control-Project/README.md

 Lap time is about 1 minute 40 seconds.
 The model builds speed when there are few obstacles such as curves or non-smooth ground truth, and applies brakes when significant cross-track error exists.

-The model was tested in a variety of simulator resolution and render modes, and also for long periods of time to determine if an off-track fault might be encountered.
-Final PID coefficients: Kp=1.0, Ki=0.0, and Kd=32.0 in first and second gear, and Kd=64.0 in fourth and fifth gear.
+The model was tested in a variety of simulator resolution and render modes, and also for long periods of time to determine if an off-track fault might be encountered. <b>Final PID coefficients:</b> Kp=1.0, Ki=0.0, and Kd=32.0 in first and second gear, and Kd=64.0 in fourth and fifth gear.
+The image below is a link to a sample video sequence of a lap around the lake:

 [![Lake Track Video](./images/LakeTrackVideo.png "Lake Track Video")](https://vimeo.com/219612239)